Views: 33 Author: Rachel Publish Time: 2024-08-06 Origin: Site

 1. Classification by thickness: thin plate, medium plate, thick plate, extra thick plate.

-B. Thick steel plates refer to steel plates with a thickness greater than 3mm.
+B. Thick steel plates refer to steel plates with a thickness greater than 3 mm.
 Thick steel plates are divided into extra-thick steel plates and medium-thick steel plates.

 C. Medium-thick steel plates refer to steel plates with a thickness greater than 3 mm and less than 50 mm.
 Medium-thick steel plates are mainly used for shipbuilding, boilers, bridges, armor and high-pressure container shells, etc.